top of page

 Biography

-His passion for music has led him to explore a wide range of musical horizons and meet renowned artists, contributing to the cultural development of the region and beyond.
-He readily collaborates in the fields of French song, film music, improvised pop/rock music, rap, free improvisation, and specializes in creating projects around video games.
-He also holds the position of assistant for orchestral instruments at the Geneva University of Music.
+His passion for music has led him to explore many musical horizons and meet renowned artists, contributing to the cultural development of the region and beyond.
+He readily collaborates in the fields of French chanson, film scores, improvised pop/rock music, rap, free improvisation, and specializes in creating projects related to video games.

-Nathan Alexandre began cello studies in 2016 at the Basel University of Music (Switzerland), in the class of Thomas Demenga, where he successively obtained a Bachelor's degree with distinction and a Master's degree in music pedagogy in 2021.
-He successfully completed a second master's degree in composer-performer in the class of Ophélie Gaillard at the Geneva University of Music.
-His participation in masterclasses in Switzerland and Germany allowed him to meet artists such as Wen-Sinn Yang, François Guye, David Geringas and Lynn Harell.
+He began his cello studies in 2016 at the Basel Academy of Music in the class of Thomas Demenga, where he earned a Bachelor's degree with distinction, followed by a Master's degree in music pedagogy in 2021.
+He then pursued a second Master's degree in composition and performance at the Geneva University of Music in the class of Ophélie Gaillard, which he completed with distinction.
+His participation in numerous masterclasses in Switzerland and Germany has allowed him to work with artists such as Wen-Sinn Yang, François Guye, David Geringas, and Lynn Harrell.

 bottom of page